younglab/origami/README.md

----
-output: pdf_document
----
 # origami

 ## Installation

-To install origami, first run the configure script to test for most of the dependencies origami needs.
-This would also be a useful time to help set the installation location, such as by using the --prefix option.
+To install origami, first run the configure script to test for the presence of most of the dependencies origami needs.
 After configure completes successfully, run make to compile the C++ code.
-Then a make install will copy all the files over correctly.
+Then  make install will copy all the necessary files to the installation directory.

+(Note: at the present time, the configure script does not check if Bamtools is installed correctly, please make sure it is!
+The Makfile may need to be adjusted to adapt to where Bamtools API files are installed on your system.)

 ### Depedencies
-* cutadapt (version 1.8)
+* cutadapt (tested with version 1.8)
-* samtools (version 1.2)
+* samtools (tested with version 1.2)
 * bamtools
 * bowtie1
-* MACS2
+* MACS1 and MACS2
-* R (with R libraries GenomicsRanges, matrixStats)
+* R (also requires the R libraries GenomicsRanges, matrixStats)
 * g++
 * bash
-* Make
+* make
 * autoconf

 ## Running the pipeline

-The pipeline has two core steps that need to be run:
+The pipeline has three steps that need to be run:

 * origami-alignment -- aligns the ChIA-PET reads
 * origami-analysis -- estimates the confidence in each ChIA-PET interaction
-* origami-conversion
+* origami-conversion -- converts the origami output to popular genomic file formats for visualization

 ### Aligning ChIA-PET reads (origami-alignment)